 This section describes the dynamics of the model.
 In Economy~1, land supply suddenly increases from $Z=1.0$ to $Z=2.74$ at $t=10$.
 In Economy~2, the land supply is kept constant. $t=10$ corresponds to 1725 or 1750 in the real world, $t=12$ corresponds to 1775 or 1800, and $t=20$ corresponds to 1975 or 2000.

 The results of the numerical exercises are shown in Figure~\ref{fig:numerical}.
-In the figures, the solid lines are the paths of Economy~1, and the dashed lines are the paths of Economy~2.
-Figure~\ref{fig:y} shows that per capita income in Economy~1 grows at a roughly constant rate after $t = 10$ (the annual growth rate after $t=10$ is approximately 1.97\%).
-This is because Economy~1 switches from a Malthusian state to a non-Malthusian state at $t=10$.
-Conversely, Economy~2 remains in the Malthusian state, and consequently per capita income in Economy~2 is constant.
+In the figures, the solid lines are the paths of Economy~1 and the dashed lines are the paths of Economy~2.
+Figure~\ref{fig:y} shows that per capita income in Economy~1 grows at an approximately constant rate after $t = 10$ (the annual growth rate after $t=10$ is approximately 1.97\%).
+This is because Economy~1 switches from the Malthusian state to the non-Malthusian state at $t=10$.
+Conversely, Economy~2 remains in the Malthusian state, and consequently, per capita income in Economy~2 is constant.

-Figure~\ref{fig:la} illustrates that in Economy~1, the share of agricultural employment decreases significantly after $t=10$.
+Figure~\ref{fig:la} illustrates that in Economy~1, the share of agricultural employment significantly decreases after $t=10$.
 Quantitatively, the agricultural employment share $\ell_{at}$ in Economy~1 is 47\% at $t=12$ and 2.5\% at $t=20$.
-The employment share of the primary sector in Britain, which excludes mining, was 48.0\% in 1759 and 41.7\% in 1801-1803 (\citealp{crafts1985british}, pp. 11-15; \citealp{shaw-taylor-wrigley2014}, p.
+Employment share of Britain's primary sector which excludes mining, was 48.0\% in 1759 and 41.7\% in 1801-1803 (\citealp{crafts1985british}, pp. 11-15; \citealp{shaw-taylor-wrigley2014}, p.
 56).
-The employment share of the agricultural sector around year 2000 was less than 5\% in most developed countries.
+Around 2000, the employment share of the agricultural sector was less than 5\% in most developed countries.
 Although our model and assumptions are simple, the change in the agricultural employment share roughly matches the facts experienced in many developed countries.
-Alongside the structural transformation, in Economy~1, the per capita intermediate inputs used for agricultural production $x_t$ constantly grow (see Figure~\ref{fig:x}).\footnote{$x_t$ in Economy~1 decreases at $t=10$, because enough level of the agricultural good to feed the population is produced with a smaller amount of $x_t$ by the sudden land supply increase. }
+Alongside the structural transformation, in Economy~1, the per capita intermediate inputs used for agricultural production $x_t$ grow constantly (see Figure~\ref{fig:x}).\footnote{$x_t$ in Economy~1 decreases at $t=10$, because enough level of the agricultural good to feed the population is produced with a smaller amount of $x_t$ by the sudden land supply increase. }